 It is important to plan out the financial requirements of the company before you begin trading.
 Consider the following: How much capital do you have to start with?
 How much will it cost to provide your product or service?
 How much do you have to charge to make a profit?
 Being aware of your financial situation is key to starting and running a company so that you do not spend everything before you have even begun.

 Are you planning on having a physical premise to operate from?
 If so, consider where this will be, how much traffic that location generates and where your local competitors are located.
 Since early 2020, many companies are opting to operate online only out of either necessity or choice.
 This could be very sensible when it is uncertain when regular shopping will return but consider the functionality of this.
 There is no point operating online if you do not have a working website or the technology to sustain this.
-You should also ensure that your workplace is COVID-19 secure to provide confidence to your customers and staff.
 This means having hand sanitiser readily available in the building and setting up social distancing measures such as implementing a one-way system.

 6) Business Banking Account: